Jeimer Candelario Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (3.95).
+- The Giants have a 3.96 team ERA that ranks 10th among all MLB pitching staffs.

-- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (103 total, 1.1 per game).
+- The Giants allow the sixth-fewest home runs in baseball (105 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.